It would have cost $30 million to prevent the Princeton flood - The Golden Star

-Protecting the town from flood will cost at least $30 million, according to an engineer’s report completed just before the Nov.
+Protecting the town of Princeton from flood would have cost at least $30 million, according to an engineer’s report completed just before the Nov.
 14, 2021, disaster.

 Mayor Spencer Coyne said the report hadn’t even been presented to council when the Tulameen River burst its banks in the worst flood here in 200 years.